-Syntax OraMTSConFlgs=' value ' Parameter Description value Specifies the behavior of a transactional component deployed to COM+.
+Description Specifies the behavior of a transactional PowerBuilder component deployed to COM+.
+This parameter applies only when a PowerBuilder custom class user object is deployed as a COM+ component and is connecting to an Oracle 8.1.5 or higher database.
+Applies to O84 Oracle 8.x and Oracle8 i (8.1.5 or higher database connections only) O90 Oracle9 i O10 Oracle 10 g Syntax OraMTSConFlgs=' value ' Parameter Description value Specifies the behavior of a transactional component deployed to COM+.
 Values are: • All Default (Default) Obtains a pooled connection and enlists the connection in any COM+ transaction, if one exists (ORAMTS_CFLG_ALLDEFAULT). • No Implicit Enlistment Obtains a pooled connection but does not enlist the resource in any COM+ transaction even if the component is transactional (ORAMTS_CFLG_NOIMPLICIT). • Unique Server Session Requests a single OCI session per OCI Server.
 Since multiplexing is not supported in Version 8.1.5, this option is always used (ORAMTS_CFLG_UNIQUESRVR). • SYSDBA Login Required if connecting as SYSDBA (ORAMTS_CFLG_SYSDBALOGN). • SYSOPER Login Required if connecting as SYSOPER (ORAMTS_CFLG_SYSOPRLOGN). • Preliminary INTERNAL Login Required if connecting as INTERNAL (ORAMTS_CFLG_PRELIMAUTH).
-Default value OraMTSConFlg s='ORAMTS_CFLG_ALLDEFAULT' Usage PowerBuilder na COM+ attempts l PowerBuilder component deployed to COM+ uses a ative interface to connect to an Oracle 8.1.5 or higher database, to obtain a pooled connection and enlist the connection in a can specify different behavior by selecting one or more of the s. a database interface is running under COM+, ThreadSafe mode fault and the value of the ThreadSafe parameter is ignored. - cannot be set dynamically.
-The value set when the connection in effect until it is disconnected.
-These values are character in the p e not mutually exclusive.
-They are chained using the pipe parameter. or COM+ transactional support for COM+ must be installed and configured.
+Default value OraMTSConFlgs= ='ORAMTS_CFLG_ALLDEFAULT' Usage If a transactional PowerBuilder component deployed to COM+ uses a PowerBuilder native interface to connect to an Oracle 8.1.5 or higher database, COM+ attempts to obtain a pooled connection and enlist the connection in a transaction.
+You can specify different behavior by selecting one or more of the available options.
+When the Oracle database interface is running under COM+, ThreadSafe mode is enabled by default and the value of the ThreadSafe parameter is ignored. nnot be set dynamically.
+The value set when the connection n effect until it is disconnected.

+These values are not mutually exclusive.
+They are chained using the pipe character in the parameter.

+Requirements for COM+ transactional support Oracle Services for COM+ must be installed and configured.